-Measuring the retention metrics can help you to identify, which are the strategies that are performing well and the ones that need improvement.
-Tracking the metrics help you to retain your customers before they become your ex-customers.
+Measuring the retention metrics can help you identify, which are the strategies that are performing well and the ones that need improvement.
+Tracking the metrics helps you to retain your customers before they become your ex-customers.

-- You have to measure your customer retention metrics on a regular basis to understand the retention techniques that are performing well and those need to be modified.
+- You have to measure your customer retention metrics regularly to understand the retention techniques that are performing well and those that need to be modified.

-- When you know the ways your customers like to be served, craft the engagement plans in a similar way to make your service effective and helps in retaining customers.
+- When you know the ways your customers like to be served, craft the engagement plans in a similar way to make your service effective and help retain customers.

 You can proactively assist your website visitors and customers by using all the customer data you have.
 Analyzing the data will help you to understand your customer needs and assist accordingly to improve customer retention.

-For example, if you are a SaaS business and you know that customers are constantly getting stuck at a certain point.
+For example, you should know how the tips for SaaS customer success often lie in knowing that customers are constantly getting stuck at a certain point.
 You can create triggers that will automatically send them messages to walk through that issue they are facing.

 - You will incorporate that feedback into the product to ensure that your customers don’t get stuck at that particular point.

 - SaaS is different because almost all the interactions are digital and measurable but the principles of being empathetic to your customers’ needs remain the same, no matter what business you are in.